- 28

 - February

-JDK 26 is scheduled for GA (General Availability) on March 17, 2026, bringing 10 JEPs (JDK Enhancement Proposals) that span from HTTP/3 protocol support and improved startup performance to post-quantum cryptography readiness.
-This article summarizes every JEP and analyzes how each feature impacts enterprise Middleware and ERP technology stacks.
+JDK 26 is scheduled for GA (General Availability) on March 17, 2026, bringing 10 JEP (JDK Enhancement Proposals) spanning HTTP/3 protocol support, startup performance improvements, and Post-Quantum Cryptography readiness.
+This article summarizes every JEP and analyzes how each feature impacts Middleware and technology used in enterprise ERP systems.

-Java remains one of the primary programming languages used in enterprise backend systems worldwide -- whether Application Servers, Middleware, or Microservices that connect to ERP systems.
-Each JDK update directly affects:
+Java remains one of the primary programming languages for enterprise backend systems worldwide, whether Application Servers, Middleware, or Microservices connected to ERP systems.
+Each JDK version update directly impacts:

-- Performance -- Faster startup times mean Microservices are ready sooner
+- Performance — faster Startup Time means Microservices are ready sooner

-- Security -- PEM Encoding support and post-quantum cryptography readiness help systems prepare for future threats
+- Security — PEM Encoding and Post-Quantum Cryptography support prepares systems for future threats

-- Stability -- GC (Garbage Collector) improvements reduce pause times in high-traffic systems
+- Stability — GC (Garbage Collector) improvements reduce Pause Time in high-user systems

-- Development Cost -- New APIs reduce boilerplate code and lower bug potential
+- Development Costs — new APIs reduce hand-written code and bug opportunities

 10 Key JEPs in JDK 26